Clinical Genetic Testing

 What other tests might I have along with this test?

-If you or your newborn has symptoms of a particular disease, your doctor will likely
+If you or your newborn has symptoms of a particular disease, your healthcare provider

-Before you go through any genetic test, your doctor will ask you to get pre-test counseling
+Before you go through any genetic test, your healthcare provider will ask you to get

 What do my test results mean?

-If your doctor is looking for a particular gene, your results will be either negative
+If your healthcare provider is looking for a particular gene, your results will be

 The findings from a genetic test may not be simple to understand.
-Your doctor may
+Your healthcare

-refer you to a genetic counselor, who can represent your interests and help translate
+provider may refer you to a genetic counselor, who can represent your interests and

 Genetic counselors can help you understand the science behind genetic testing and